cfpb/design-manual/brand-guidelines/typography.md

 <h3 class="warning"><span class="cf-icon cf-icon-delete-round"></span> Non-accessible combinations</h3>

-Never set CFPB Green type on a White background or White type on CFPB Green background as these combinations are not accessible.
+Never set CFPB Green type on a white background or white type on CFPB Green background as these combinations are not accessible.
 Never set type on a patterned background.

 </div>